 That was the theme of yesterday’s event at Designer Exchange Knightsbridge.
 Bloggers and Journalists were invited to get an insight of how it works to identify fake handbags.
 As a brand ambassador for Designer Exchange I was especially keen on how to spot fakes and what is different in authentic bags.
 This is very helpful information when you plan to buy designer bags on the internet and on ebay, vestiaire collective and other preloved sites.
+Like in the UK, over in the USA you can buy some designer brand handbags in department stores like Macy’s, and it’s always worth looking online to see if there is a macys promo code you can use to buy a genuine bag.
+However, many people choose to buy fake designer bags of their own accord due to the real things being very pricey.
+Some fake designer bags can look very realistic, but most don’t have the authenticity that the real luxury brands have.
+If you want to buy designer at a low price, you might want to check out these Cosette reviews on Facebook; Cosette is a store that offers the most in-season luxury accessories at a cut-price from the original.
+If you’re a bit wary of buying fakes, this is definitely an alternative to consider to find your favorite designer brands at a lower price.
 At DEX they have their own Authentification School, where Sabrina, head authenticator & blogger (@theparentedit) authenticates every bag before putting it on the shelves.
-And there are lots of things to look at when you authenticate bags: the leather, the quality, the stamp, the receipt, the stitching, the authentification number or card, the font of the stamps, the color of the leathers and so on.
+And there are lots of things to look at when you authenticate Handbags: the leather, the quality, the stamp, the receipt, the stitching, the authentification number or card, the font of the stamps, the color of the leathers and so on.
 And every label has different features and characteristics that you have to learn and know.
 Also the research for future bag models is important.
 Fashion is changing so quickly and there are so many hand bag models that are being launched each year.
 The most popular bags – IT BAGS – are being faked the most.
 So you have to adapt really quick in this business.
 The fakers get better and better and so as an authenticator you have to get better and better as well because the fakes almost get everything right depending on the quality.
 But fortunately they miss little details and that’s how they can spot the fakes.
 But these little tiny details make all the difference if a bag is worth 5000 pounds or 50 pounds?
+You might also want to read DipaloSelects.com article on imitation handbags to find the best replica handbags about.

 So lets get to it – I will give you some insights on what to look for when you want to find out if your bag is fake or not.
 You cannot learn features in general – every brand is different and unique so we look at them separately.